rangle/ngCourse2/handout/routing/routing_in_angular_2.md

 Refer to the [official documentation](https://angular.io/docs/ts/latest/guide/router.html) for more information.

-Angular 2's component router also allows for child routes, lazy loading of routing data, and a new concept called Auxiliary Routes, which we will cover in this section.
+Angular 2's component router also allows for child routes, lazy loading of routing data and a new concept called Auxiliary Routes, which we will cover in this section.
 First, let's take a look at the `@RouteConfig` decorator and how it is used.